 With the FlyingPress cache plugin, users can optimize both Google fonts and those hosted on the web server by combining and self-hosting them.

 It allows users to preload font files that should be preloaded as a high priority for self-hosted fonts.
-It also supports fallback fonts, so it’s good to keep text visible when web fonts are loading.
+It supports fallback fonts, so it’s good to keep text visible when web fonts are loading.
 You have to add fonts before preloading.

 5. Easy Bloat Removal